Praqma/automated-branch-pipelines/docs/bitbucket-hook-config.md

 * The SCM type is Git
 * The repository name is used to identify the project in the branch pipeline configuration
-* The branch will contain the branch name
+* The branch contains the branch prefix and name
 * The action represents one of the ref change types in Bitbucket/Stash: "ADD", "UPDATE" or "DELETE"